DrZhivago1/DocWorld/README.md

 ![The Doctor](https://i.imgur.com/5ilCgiG.png)
 ========
-For the SCRUBs.
-What is it?
-One of the most ambitious efforts to reorganize RimWorld and RimWorld Mods into a cleaner, better functioning, and intuitive system.
-This mod patches, fixes, and adds content to many mods (including but not limited to plain old vanilla RimWorld).
-Originally started through my RimWorld mod collection [The Doctor's World](https://steamcommunity.com/sharedfiles/filedetails/?id=1568763074).
+_DocWorld_ is one of the most ambitious efforts to reorganize RimWorld and RimWorld mods into a cleaner, better functioning, and intuitive system.
+This mod patches hundreds of other mods **and can be used without any other mod**.
+SCRUB your Rim and you will not regret it.

 _[Link to Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1568744597)_